mikesol/wall/docs/src/functions-4.md

 ## `map`

-`map` maps values from a set to another set.
+`map` maps values from a list, set or function to another list, set or function.
 To remind you of the various ways we can express map using parentheses and dots, check out the equivalent examples below.

 ```
 w> map [1 2 3] (+ 3)